fbzavaleta/TM4C123G-Linux-Toolchain/README.md

 - **Flashing**: comand based  flashing process, allowing you to deploy your applications effortlessly.

-- **Debugging**: Debug your TM4C123G projects with precision and reliability, using one single comand.
+- **Debugging**: Debug your TM4C123G projects with precision and reliability, using one single comTM4C123G-Linux-Toolchainand.

 - **IDE Compatibility**: Designed to work seamlessly with generic IDEs, making it accessible and adaptable for a wide range of development workflows.